3F/web.vsSBE/scheme.md

-# Scheme of vsSolutionBuildEvent projects
+# Scheme of vsSolutionBuildEvent projects and their work

-This page should describe about structure of all components of the vsSolutionBuildEvent and give an understanding of how it works with Visual Studio Command-Line & MSBuild tools.
+This page should describe structure of all components of the vsSolutionBuildEvent, basic scheme of work, and give an understanding of how it works with Visual Studio Command-Line & MSBuild tools.

 ## Basic scheme for versions v0.11.x